Houston Accident Lawyer Client Results

 The Case of Murder by Mercedes - Clara Harris

 Wrongful Death Verdict in Judge David Bernal’s Court in Harris County against Clara Harris for running down her husband with her Mercedes automobile.
 Award to husband’s elderly parents, said to be one of the highest jury awards in Harris County history for death of an adult child.
 Case settled for confidential amount after verdict.
 Case is one of the most highly publicized trials in Houston’s history.
 Opponent was seasoned ex-prosecutor who told the media he planned to win the case prior to the stunning verdict.

 The Case of The Pedophiles Parent

 Child Injury Verdict in Montgomery County.
 Case against a man who knowingly allowed his son to rape four young boys over a two year period, and did nothing to stop the activity which was occurring on father’s property, and with his tacit approval.
 This case is allegedly the highest jury award ever in Montgomery County, Texas.
 Seasoned ex-prosecutor tried the case for the Defendant and made no offer to settle the case.
 On appeal to the Texas Supreme Court.

 Other Notable Cases The Stephens Law Firm Has Won

 Confidential Settlement in the Millions against trucking company for causing death of man and his son on Highway 290 when the truck crossed center line.
 Partner at Houston’s largest law firm, Fulbright and Jaworski paid the settlement monies.

 Confidential settlement in seven figures against The Methodist Hospital for paralyzing woman due to medical malpractice.
 Opponent was a lawyer who also had a medical license.

 My firm won against a Houston Neurosurgeon who paralyzed a woman due to shoddy medical care.

-Product’s Liability Verdict in Harris County against Concrete Truck Manufacturer for designing equipment with a pinch point which severely injured worker’s hand.
+Jury verdict against a Concrete Truck Manufacturer for designing equipment with a pinch point which severely injured worker’s hand.
 The jury found the truck was defective and unreasonably dangerous because of its dangerous design.
 The manufacturer could have easily designed out the pinch point.